robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/itsmc-connections.md

 ### <a name="connection-procedure"></a>Procedimento de Conexão

-Use o procedimento a seguir para criar uma conexão do Provance:
+Use o procedimento a seguir para criar uma conexão do Cherwell:

 1. No portal do Azure, acesse **Todos os Recursos** e procure **ServiceDesk(YourWorkspaceName)**